Frequently Asked Questions

 - I get annual physicals examinations from my fire service organization.
 Is this sufficient?

-Medical clearance can be obtained in three (3) main ways:
+Medical clearance can be obtained in two (2) main ways:

 - Departmental physicals - For those students who currently undergo regular physical examinations within their own fire service organization, the Information Release form (Appendix B Part 1) and the Verification form (Appendix B Part 2) may be utilized.
 Appendix B authorizes the student's department to notify the Maryland Fire and Rescue Institute regarding their physical.
 Appendix C Part 2 is completed by the fire service organization and confirms that the student has had a physical examination and been determined to be fit for duty.